level of course unit

 Learning outcomes of course unit

-• understand the importance of project management for businesses.
+• Understand the importance of project management for a company.

-• apply methods to define project objectives, define the scope of the project and plan the tasks, duration and resource requirements.
+• Use methods to define project goals, define project scope and plan tasks, duration and resource requirements.

-• know the roles and people involved in a project.
+• Identify roles and participants in a project.

-• know the difference between single-project and multi-project management.
+• Understand the difference between single and multi-project management.

 prerequisites and co-requisites

-• planning of targets, structure, time, costs and organisation
+• Planning of goals, structure, time, costs and organization

-Tackle relevant social skills for successful project work.
-Successful practical projects and typical “pitfalls”.
+• Addressing the relevant social skills for successful project work and the mediation of successful practical projects and typical pitfalls.

-Understanding of the terms project management, programme management and multi-project management.
+• Classification of the terms project management, program management and multi-project management.

 recommended or required reading